CVHub520/X-AnyLabeling/docs/en/get_started.md

 2. If compiling the GPU version, activate the corresponding GPU runtime environment first, and execute `pip install | grep onnxruntime-gpu` to ensure it is correctly installed.

-3. For compiling the Windows-GPU version, manually modify the `datas` list parameter in the `anylabeling-win-gpu.spec` file to add the relevant `*.dll` files of the local `onnxruntime-gpu` dynamic library to the list.
+3. For compiling the Windows-GPU version, manually modify the `datas` list parameter in the `x-anylabeling-win-gpu.spec` file to add the relevant `*.dll` files of the local `onnxruntime-gpu` dynamic library to the list.

-4. For compiling the Linux-GPU version, manually modify the `datas` list parameter in the `anylabeling-linux-gpu.spec` file to add the relevant `*.so` files of the local `onnxruntime-gpu` dynamic library to the list.
+4. For compiling the Linux-GPU version, manually modify the `datas` list parameter in the `x-anylabeling-linux-gpu.spec` file to add the relevant `*.so` files of the local `onnxruntime-gpu` dynamic library to the list.
 Additionally, ensure that you download the matching `onnxruntime-gpu` package based on your CUDA version.
 Refer to the [official documentation](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html) for detailed compatibility information.

 Reference commands: